-Posted by Dave Morris on Saturday, October 27, 2018 Under: Guest Motorcycle Articles
+Posted by Dave Morris on Saturday, October 27, 2018 Under: Motorcycle Safety

 Motorcycles have always been a thrilling and efficient way to get around.
 Since its invention in 1867, the two-wheeled machine has memorized thousands upon thousands of people.
 It has been used by some for daily transportation and others as a weekend hobby.

 In 1867, Sylvester Howard Roper's invention called the motorcycle featured a two-cylinder steam-engine that was powered by coal.
 By 1885 Gottlieb Daimler used a wooden bike frame to produced the first ever gas powered motorcycle.
 As the years passed a number of start-up motorcycle manufacturers developed the motorcycle.
 One of these companies was formed by the inventors William Harley and the Davidsons brothers who later launched the Harley-Davidson Motor Company.